simonryrie/canvas-painting/README.md

-# canvas-painting
+# Canvas Painting

 A painting app using the HTML5 Canvas API to render “brush” strokes.
-You can see a simple example in this video.

 ## Features